xavier150/BleuRavenBlenderPythonLibrary/README.md

    - Use get_template_collection() for get the list collection.
 Now you can also use len()
    - Use get_active_index() for get the active index
    - Use get_active_item() for get the active item

+  BBPL_UI_TemplateList can be used with the native array fonctions like len() or the for loop.